Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/overview_EN.md

 <img src="../images/renderstreaming_overview.png" width=500 align=center>

-Render Streaming creates a P2Pnetwork between **Unity** and the **Web browser**, and sends data via UDP/IP.
+In Render Streaming a P2P network is created between **Unity** and the **Web browser**, and this network sends data via UDP/IP.
 The **Web server** enables communication between the Web browser and Unity.
 This communication is called signaling.

 > [!NOTE]
 > Version 0.1.0 currently does not support the following features.